Also known as:

 Colour Adult:

 P.v. venustus: Both adults body pale yellow with dusty black scalloping; cheek spots white, bordered with blue on bottom edge; head black; undertail coverts red; back mottled with pale yellow on solid black.
-Bill white.
+Beak white.
 Eye brown.

 P.v. hilli: Both adults as in venustus but with underparts scalloped dusty black; lower cheeks violet/blue.